theakman2/node-modules-webant/README.md

                           (i.e. '.js').
   --handlers, -H          Additional handlers to use.
 Can be set multiple
                           times.
+Example: -H coffee -H scss -H json --includeBootstrap, -i  Should the bootstrap code that calls the entry module be included?
+Pass '--no-includeBootstrap' or
+                          '--includeBootstrap=0' to exclude the bootstrap code.
+                                                                 [default: true]
+  --browserGlobalVar, -b  Name of the global variable used in the compiled
+                          javascript.
-Example: -H coffee -H scss -H json --useConfig, -c         Path to a JSON configuration file which sets default options.
+  --useConfig, -c         Path to a JSON configuration file which sets default
+                          options.
 If this option is set but no path is provided, the path is assumed to be